Diode: Vacuum tube diodes

-The operating temperature of the cathode causes it to release electrons into the vacuum, a process called thermionic emission.
-The cathode is coated with oxides of alkaline earth metals, such as barium and strontium oxides.
-These have a low work function, meaning that they more readily emit electrons than would the uncoated cathode.
+The operating temperature of the cathode causes it to emit electrons into the vacuum by thermionic emission.
+In most receiving tubes the cathode is coated with oxides of alkaline-earth metals, typically barium and strontium oxides, which possess a low work function and therefore emit electrons more readily than bare metal surfaces.

-The plate, not being heated, does not emit electrons; but is able to absorb them.
+The plate is not heated and does not normally emit electrons; it serves as the electron-collecting electrode.

-The alternating voltage to be rectified is applied between the cathode and the plate.
-When the plate voltage is positive with respect to the cathode, the plate electrostatically attracts the electrons from the cathode, so a current of electrons flows through the tube from cathode to plate.
-When the plate voltage is negative with respect to the cathode, no electrons are emitted by the plate, so no current can pass from the plate to the cathode.
+When an alternating voltage is applied between cathode and plate, the diode conducts only when the plate is positive with respect to the cathode.
+In that condition the plate electrostatically attracts electrons emitted by the cathode, and current flows from cathode to plate.
+When the plate is negative with respect to the cathode, it does not emit electrons and the electron stream from the cathode is repelled, so no conduction occurs.

+Under typical operating conditions, the diode current is limited not by emission but by the space charge formed by electrons in transit between cathode and plate.
+In this region the current density follows the Child–Langmuir law, varying approximately as the three-halves power of the plate voltage (Ip ∝ Ep^(3/2)) for fixed electrode spacing.

-Types of vacuum tube diodes include the mercury vapor diode, the xenon gas diode, the Cold-cathode rectifier, and the magnetron.
+Other types of diodes include the mercury vapor diode, the xenon gas diode, the cold-cathode rectifier, and the magnetron.